petervn/hook-context-self-learn/README.md

 # hook-context-self-learn
-Practiece new React feature hook+ context That can replace redux
+Practice new React feature hook+ context That can replace redux